One of the effective ways to generate more search traffic is creating long-form content. Content that readers can digest easily, remember and share.

 People today don’t read.
 They skim.
 They skim through paragraphs and sentences.
 In a hurry to find what matters to them, they simply ignore everything they think are inconsumable in short time.

-You should know that an average human has an attention span of about 8 seconds.
+You should know that the average human has an attention span of about 8 seconds.
 Surprisingly, about 18 years ago it was 12 seconds.
 It shows how people are getting active and want everything fast as they continue to grow.

 If your post is long, people are not going to read if you write extremely long sentences and paragraphs.
 Keep breaking the line after 3 sentences at least.